craftercms/docs/source/developers/cook-books/setting-up-an-ldap-server-for-dev.rst

     uid: jwick
     userPassword:: abc

 Please note that a user can belong to multiple groups and sites.
-To add another siteId or group value in the ldif file, just add another line specifying the attribute and the value.
-Notice the multiple values for the attributes **ou** (group) and **o** (siteId)
+To add another siteId or groupName value in the ldif file, just add another line specifying the attribute and the value.
+Notice the multiple values for the attributes **ou** (groupName) and **o** (siteId)

 .. code-block:: guess
     :linenos: